UNINETTSigma2/documentation/computing/tuning-applications.md

 ```

 Both *tripcounts* and *map* increase the run time significantly,
-remember to increase the SLURMrrun time.
+remember to increase the SLURM run time.

 ### Display Survey

 To display the collected data please start the Advisor GUI tool using (remember to
-log in using ssh -Y), the login nodes have connection to your X11 terminal.
+log in using ssh -Y, so the login nodes have connection to your X11 terminal):
 ```
 advixe-gui &
 ```